Jooho/spring-boot-ose-example/docs/SPRING-TUTORIAL-3.md

 This tutorial deploy your application with S2I-java builder image.

-## Create S2I image for spring boot ( There is no official for executable jar )
+## Create S2I image for spring boot ( There is no official image for deploying executable jar )

 ```